scopetech/Blackjack-Public/Portal API V1.md

 Classifiers (Enumerations)
 -----------
-All classifiers in the system is declared inside **Blackjack.Models.Classifiers** namespace, use it for OData requests.
+All classifiers in the system is declared inside **Blackjack.Shared.Classifiers** namespace, use it for OData requests.
 Following classifiers (enumerations) is used by the systems:

 <a name="DateSpanType"></a>